danilopez0111/aerospace-unet-goes16/README.md

 ## Data

-For this project, we used two primary data sources:
+For this project, we used two data sources:

 ### NASA GOES-16 ABI CONUS Channel 13